 - file the IR1215 under your ‘as-agent’ IRD number

 - declare the premiums paid and calculate the tax this income.

 If they have not, you can continue to complete the form in myIR.

 To complete the IR1215 in myIR:

-- Go to your customer’s Income tax account.
+- Go to 'Returns and transactions' on your customer’s Income tax account.

 - Select ‘File return’.

 - Follow the 4 return steps to file (About, Liabilities, Switzerland disclosures, and Tax calculation review).

 - Confirm and submit.